List of Is It Wrong to Try to Pick Up Girls in a Dungeon? chapters: Is It Wrong to Try to Pick Up Girls in a Dungeon? Season 2

-A 2nd season has started and already been collected into four volumes.
+A 2nd season has started and already been collected into six volumes.

 The events of the 6th book of the light novel were skipped for an unknown reason starting immediately with the 7th book instead.

 Chapters not in tankōbon format

 Episode Lyu

 The Episode Lyu manga series is a special story focused on character Lyu Lion from the main series.

 Episode Freya

 The Episode Freya manga series is a special story focused on the goddess Freya and the executives of her familia.